larsjohan/DiversLogbook/README.md

 # DiversLogbook
 This application was developed by Lars Johan Nybø, Jaran Godejord and Linn-Hege Kristensen.
-The report is this repository's Wiki.
+The report is in this repository's Wiki.
 In the report you'll find the application structure and information about how we implemented the required functionality.
 There was also a need for a server side.
 This is also explained in the report.

+# Installation
+- This application uses firebase as backend.
+The project should contain a google-services.jason, so no installation should be required.

+- Currently, only signin with google account is implemented, since most android users usually have a google account.

+# Bugs
+Unfortunately, there are a few bugs in this application.
+Among other, and the most severe: the application can't save logs to the database, as it overwrites some user data.
+The reason for this is unknown, and we did not have the time to fix it in time, due to writing the bachelor thesis.

 ## Main Idea
 As a diver, you are required to plan and log all your dives.